 - keeping in touch with changing diabetes guidelines.

 - Prescribing in accordance with The Pharmaceutical Benefit Scheme – keeping down your costs.

 - Maintaining a network of Diabetes health care professionals to refer to through team care arrangements.

 - High Blood Pressure is a greater issue in people with diabetes than in people without diabetes.
 A typical target BP in a person with Type 2 diabetes is 140/80.

 - Checking your home blood sugars is only helpful when you know why you are checking them.

-- Try to adopt a healthy mental attitude – neither “head in the sand,” nor overdue anxiety.
-However, depression is more common in a person with diabetes so please discuss how you are feeling with your doctor or diabetes educator.
+- Try to adopt a healthy mental attitude – neither ‘head in the sand,’ nor overdue anxiety.
+Depression is more common in a person with diabetes so please discuss how you are feeling with your doctor or diabetes educator.

-- Insulin is not a last resort – for those who need insulin, it’s better to start it sooner than later.
+- Insulin is not a last resort – it’s often better to start it sooner than later.
 The needles are ultrafine and not painful.

 - Erectile dysfunction affects around half of guys with diabetes.

 - A ‘minor service’ every few months – with at least an Hba1c check & Blood Pressure.